Kowalewski Hall Renovation

 – Samuel Hannaford, Architect (1835–1911)

-The James L. Winkle College of Pharmacy occupies this Samuel Hannaford designed building, originally completed in 1916.
+Kowalewski Hall, home to the James L. Winkle College of Pharmacy, was designed by renowned Cincinnati architect Samuel Hannaford and originally completed in 1916.
 This five-story, 122,000 SF concrete frame and brick-clad building has four wings, providing a logical organizing path for redevelopment:

 - The center wing contains the main entrance and pre-function rooms leading into the west wing’s active learning classroom, a pharmacy practice lab and student lounge.